Personal injury trusts and compensation for injury – our speciality.

 Personal injury trust

-You appoint trustees and the trust holds the compensation separate from your personal money.
-The trust fund can be used very much as you wish.
+You will appoint trustees and the trust holds the compensation separate from your personal money.
+You can use the trust fund very much as you wish.
 Make payments direct from the trust fund, not to yourself.
 You can learn more about personal injury trusts:

 - an introduction to personal injury trusts here,